-Use SMRT Link's Runs module to:
+Use the SMRT Link Runs module to:

 - View information about sequencing runs performed on Revio, Sequel II and Sequel IIe systems connected to the instance of SMRT Link.
-This includes completed runs, as well as runs still in progress. - · Create, edit, or import run designs.
-A run design specifies: - The samples, reagents, and SMRT Cells to include in the sequencing run. - The run parameters such as movie time and loading to use for the sample. - 1.
-Access SMRT Link using the Chrome web browser. - information 2.
-Select Runs from the Module menu. - about runs
+This includes completed runs, as well as runs still in progress. - Create, edit, or import run designs.
+A run design specifies: - The samples, reagents, and SMRT Cells to include in the sequencing run. - The run parameters such as movie time and loading to use for the sample.

+Viewing information about runs